 Philanthropy from people like MacInnes is a “game changer,” according to Pizzagalli, as it enables the center to attract promising young investigators, test research hypotheses that might be too daring for federal support, and gather pilot data that are essential for pursuing government funding.
 A number of donors support the CDASR, including John and Charlene Cassidy, the Tommy Fuss Fund, the George F. Jewett Foundation East, Carroll and Bob Pierce, and the William Rosenberg Family Foundation on behalf of Carol Silverstein and Jill Gotlieb.

 The CDASR includes investigators like Randy P. Auerbach, PhD, ABPP, whose work primarily focuses on children, adolescents, and young adults.
-Dr. Auerbach, director of the Child and Adolescent Mood Disorders Laboratory and director of clinical research for the Simches Division of Child and Adolescent Psychiatry, is co-leading with Pizzagalli one particularly promising study that explores underlying brain mechanisms that confer vulnerability to major depressive disorder in adolescents.
+Dr. Auerbach, director of the Child and Adolescent Mood Disorders Laboratory and director of clinical research for the Simches Center of Excellence in Child and Adolescent Psychiatry, is co-leading with Pizzagalli one particularly promising study that explores underlying brain mechanisms that confer vulnerability to major depressive disorder in adolescents.
 It is a high-stakes investigation, as 75% of depressed adolescents attempt suicide during their lifetime.

 The study “makes a lot of sense” to donors RoseMary and Daniel Fuss, who have provided multiple years of support through the Tommy Fuss Fund, a private foundation established in memory of their 17-year-old son who took his own life in 2006.
 “This work is philosophically in sync with what we believe: research advances our understanding of how the brain functions and the underlying causes of mental illness, leading to improved diagnosis, more effective treatments, and even prevention,” says RoseMary.